Extensive work on historic ground

 - 100 trees

-The new and improved Vinterviken got ready for public use by summer 2020, allowing Stockholmers to again have picnics in the grass, swim in the lake, and enjoy the park’s natural beauty – free from contaminants and pollutants.
+The new and improved Vinterviken got ready for public use by the summer of 2020, allowing Stockholmers to again have picnics in the grass, swim in the lake, and enjoy the park’s natural beauty – free from contaminants and pollutants.

 The Vinterviken project is just one of many examples of Fortum Recycling and Waste’s expertise in Environmental Construction, a variety of services related to industrial waste management, soil decontamination and/or construction of facilities and infrastructure necessary to fulfil specific environmental requirements.